kurosaki1976/lets-encrypt-acme/README.md

 ## Installation

-In this tutorial the acme.sh installation and the issuing/renewing certificates' process take place on a Bind9 DNS server running GNU/Linux Debian 10 Buster.
+In this tutorial the acme.sh installation and the issuing/renewing certificates' process take place on a Bind9 DNS server running GNU/Linux Debian 12 Bookworm.

 - Git clone and install